imodeljs/frontend-sample-showcase/src/frontend-samples/screen-space-effects-sample/README.md

 ## Description

 This sample provides three examples of screen-space effects that are used to alter the image produced by a viewport.
 Each effect has one or more parameters that can adjusted using sliders to customize the effect.
+Any combination of the three effects can be active at any given time.
 * Saturation: increases or decreases the saturation of each pixel.
 * Lens Distortion: simulates the "fish-eye" effect produced by physical cameras with wide fields of view.
 * Vignette: reduces the brightness around the periphery of the image

 The effects are defined using a [ScreenSpaceEffectBuilder](https://www.itwinjs.org/reference/imodeljs-frontend/rendering/screenspaceeffectbuilder) and applied to the viewport using [Viewport.addScreenSpaceEffect](https://www.itwinjs.org/reference/imodeljs-frontend/views/viewport/addscreenspaceeffect).
-Note: any number of screen-space effects can be applied to the same viewport at any given time - this sample applies only one at a time.

 This sample incidentally also demonstrates how to adjust the lens angle of a viewport's camera using [Viewport.turnCameraOn](https://www.itwinjs.org/reference/imodeljs-frontend/views/viewport/turncameraon).